How to make PDFs accessible

 How to check colour contrast

-WebAIM's Contrast Checker (opens new window) (opens in a new window) helps you check how accessible any colour combination is.
-To use this tool, you'll need to know the hex codes for your colours.
-A hex code is a hash (#) followed by 6 numbers that references a specific colour.
+WebAIM's Contrast Checker (opens in a new window) (opens new window) helps you check how accessible any colour combination is.
+To use this tool, you need to be able to see both your PDF and the contrast checker at the same time.

 How to correct colour contrast